"Tell Me What You Eat, I Can Tell You Who You Are."

 “Food is a big memory in my life, I remember with great fondness as a child going into the mountains with friends to kill and eat Pigeon's, this had a big impact on me, we would cook them on a fire – the memory associated with this action has left a deep impact within me”

 I was beginning to see that food was not just central to Kidan as an individual but that it is key within the culture he grew up in.
-He outlined for me, some of the impact's that famine has had on his country

 "Of course, people left, our culture was eroded, we still have the culture, but it is not the same as it used to be.
 Now you can get fast food, burgers, KFC, the franchise food chains.
 There is now a culture of fast food!"